Quantum Double Lock-in Amplifier

-For a weak target signal, we consider $B_0=10^{-9}$~T and $n=200$, which satisfy $\frac{A}{\omega}<\frac{1}{2n}$.
-Thus, one can obtain the information of the target signal by measuring $\rho_{55,n}\propto P_{\uparrow,n}^\textrm{sum}$, as shown in Fig.~\ref{Fig6}~(a).
-We find that the numerical results of the normalized excited-state population $\rho_{55}/a$ (where $a$ denoting the normalization coefficient) fit well with the sum of excited-state populations given by two independent $\Lambda$ configurations, and they can be given by the analytical approximation.
-In experiment, one can obtain the measurement signal $\rho_{55}$ by adjusting the spacing $\tau_m$ of the adjacent $\pi$ pulses and determine the lock-in point to extract the frequency $\omega$ from the pattern symmetry.
-Once the value of $\omega$ is determined, one can extract $A$ and $\beta$ from the excited-state population via a fitting procedure.

-For a strong target signal, here we assume the magnetic field $B_0=2\times 10^{-6}T$ satisfying $\frac{A}{\omega}>\frac{1}{2n}$.
-In experiment, one can obtain the measurement signal $\tilde\rho_{55,n}\propto P_{z,n}^\textrm{sum}$ by adjusting the spacing $\tau_m$ of the adjacent $\pi$ pulses.
-Performing the FFT on the measurement signal $\tilde\rho_{55,n}$, one can determine the value of $\omega$ via the $\textrm{IPR}$, see in Fig.~\ref{Fig6}~(b).
-Finally, one can extract $A$ and $\beta$ from the FFT spectra of $\tilde\rho_{55,n}$ at the lock-in point $\tau_m=\tau$, see Fig.~\ref{Fig6}~(c).
+Our numerical results from the Lindblad master equation~\eqref{Lindblad} are well consistent with the analytical ones given by Eqs.~\eqref{rho55(0)} and \eqref{Drho55}, see Fig.~\ref{Fig6}.
+For a weak target signal, such as a magnetic field of $B_0=2\times 10^{-9}$ T satisfying $\frac{A}{\omega}\leq\frac{1}{2n}$, one can obtain the information of the target signal by measuring $\rho_{55,n}$, see Fig.~\ref{Fig6}~(a).
+Based upon the numerical simulation of Lindblad master equations, the normalized common excited-state population ($\rho_{55}/a$ with the normalization coefficient $a\approx\frac{\Omega^2}{\Gamma^2}$) given by a five-level double-$\Lambda$ system (red dashed line) fit well with the sum of excited-state populations given by two independent $\Lambda$ systems (blue line).
+Moreover, these numerical results are both well consistent with the analytical ones of Eq.(19) (green dotted line). {Thus one can determine the lock-in point to extract the frequency $\omega$ from the common excited-state population.} In addition, one may also determine $\beta$ from $P_{\uparrow,n}^\textrm{PDD}$ or $P_{\uparrow,n}^\textrm{CP}$ via additional experiments, which are just applied PDD or CP sequences on a single-$\Lambda$ system.
+For a strong target signal, such as a magnetic field $B_0=2\times 10^{-6}$ T satisfying $\frac{A}{\omega}>\frac{1}{2n}$, one can determine the value of $\omega$ via the $\textrm{IPR}$ given by the FFT spectra of the measurement signal $\tilde\rho_{55,n}$, see in Fig.~\ref{Fig6}~(b).
+Therefore one can extract $A$ and $\beta$ from the FFT spectra of $\tilde\rho_{55,n}$ at the lock-in point $\tau_m=\tau$, see Fig.~\ref{Fig6}~(c).
 Similarly, we find the numerical results are well consistent with the analytical ones, see Fig.~\ref{Fig6}~(b) and (c).
-The little deviation of numerical between theoretical results is because that the pulse is not a Dirac $\delta$ function but a square pules of a finite length $T_{\Omega}=2$ $\mu s$.
+The little deviation of numerical between analytical results is because that the pulse is not a ideal Dirac $\delta$ function but a square pulse of a finite length $T_{\Omega}=2$ $\mu $s.

-\section{Robustness}
+\textbf{\\Robustness.}